FlorenceBastaraud/swiftride/README.md

 - User-friendly interface for seamless navigation
 - Product listings with detailed descriptions, images, and prices
+- Product filters to sort and refine products by categories, price range, and other attributes
-- Shopping cart functionality
+- Shopping cart functionality for adding and reviewing items before checkout
-- User authentication and profile management
-- Admin panel for managing products, orders, and users (powered by Strapi)
+- Admin panel for managing products, orders, client emails, messages, and updating static content (powered by Strapi)
-- Responsive design for mobile and desktop
+- Responsive design ensuring a seamless experience on both mobile and desktop devices
+- Stripe Checkout integration for secure and efficient payment processing

 ## Technologies Used